 FHA Guidelines On Student Loans And How It Affect DTI

-FHA Guidelines On Student Loans Explained
+FHA Guidelines On Student Loans Explained:

 Home Buyers with student loans are often facing obstacles when trying to qualify for an FHA-insured home loan.
 FHA Guidelines On Student Loans no longer exempts deferred student loans that have been deferred for more than 12 months.
-In the past, any student loans that has been deferred for at least 12 months, that monthly payment was exempt from debt to income ratio calculations
+In the past, for any student loans that have been deferred for at least 12 months, that monthly payment was exempt from debt to income ratio calculations.

 Millennials make up the largest group of first-time home buyers.
 Unfortunately, most millennials also have large student loans which will affect them when buying their first home.
 This was not a problem when HUD did not count student loan debt on deferred student loan debt in the calculation of the borrower’s debt to income ratios.
 However, deferred student loan debts that have been deferred for 12 or more months are no longer exempt from DTI calculations on FHA Loans.

 A recent study found that a recent college graduate with student loan debts who is a first time home buyer and want to purchase their first home would have to make over 35% more a year, or $9,000 more, than a home buyer who just graduated from college with no student loan debt.
 This study was conducted by RealtyTrac.

 HUD Guidelines On Student And Government Loans

-FHA Guidelines On Student Loans is stated in the Mortgagee Letter (ML) 16-08 for FHA Case Number which is assigned on or after June 30, 2016.
+HUD’s FHA Guidelines On Student Loans is stated in the Mortgagee Letter (ML) 16-08 for FHA Case Number which is assigned on or after June 30, 2016.
 The Mortgagee will need to state and include the borrower’s monthly student loan payments which are shown on the borrower’s credit report, the borrowers’ student loan agreement.
-Or the student loan borrower’s payment schedule statement and the mortgage underwriter will need to include the monthly student loan debt payments in the calculations of the borrowers debt to income ratios
+Or the student loan borrower’s payment schedule statement and the mortgage underwriter will need to include the monthly student loan debt payments in the calculations of the borrowers’ debt to income ratios.

-If mortgage underwriter will be using the monthly student loan debt payment which is reflected on borrower’s credit report in order to calculate the borrower’s debt to income ratios, no additional paperwork or documentation will be necessary.
+If the mortgage underwriter will be using the monthly student loan debt payment which is reflected on the borrower’s credit report in order to calculate the borrower’s debt to income ratios, no additional paperwork or documentation will be necessary.

 DTI FHA Guidelines On Student Loans